 Senscot intends to continue its commitment to collaborative working – with both public and third sector organisations – with the joint objectives of influencing policy both locally and nationally; building the capacity and resilience of the sector; and, most importantly, helping to deliver better, more responsive services to communities across Scotland.

-See the What Works Scotland webpage on the community sector and its relevance to public service reform for the latest resources and blogs in this ongoing exploration of the community sector.
+See the What Works Scotland webpage on the community sector and its relevance to public service reform for the latest resources in this ongoing exploration of the community sector.